-With 16 sweater patterns and the cutest photography you have ever seen, Katya Frankel’s Boys’ Knits would be a fabulous present for all the knitting parents and grandparents in your life.
-(And fear not, she’s already at work on a sequel filled with accessory patterns!).
+With 16 sweater patterns and the cutest photography you have ever seen, Katya Frankel's Boys' Knits would be a fabulous present for all the knitting parents and grandparents in your life.
+If you love this book, you'll love her followup book, Head to Toe: Kids' Knit Accessories!

 Katya Frankel is a UK-based designer known for her clever, fun to knit patterns.

 Knitty first fall 2012 issue: "Final tally, my boy liked and would wear more than half of the sweaters in this book, and I would like to knit any of them.
 Win!"

 Warning!!
 This book contains a lot of cute!...
 Frankel recognised the need for more patterns for young boys and I can only assume she must have an amazing empathy with them because from my experience she really got it right. -- Entangled Magazine, issue 4.

 As the mom of a brood of boys, I’m only too aware of the lack of patterns for little men!
 Boys' Knits provides for accessible designs with variety–from textures, to cables, to asymmetry, each piece twists on the basics to make for a unique and wearable handknit.
 With tips and tricks that every knitter appreciates, such as details on fit and making size adjustments, you’ll get use from this book long after you’ve knit each pattern! —Kate Oates, tottoppers.com

 Boys' Knits hits that sweet spot for boy’s knits with patterns that are both wearable and fun to knit.
 Your boys will beg you to knit for them and you’ll be happy to oblige!
 The book also has the best adjustment advice I’ve seen for kids garments. —Carol Feller, stolenstitches.com